seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **KING LEAR**
 Deny to speak with me?
 They are sick? they are weary?
-Fetch me a better answer.
+Fetch me a better answer. /

 **GLOUCESTER**
-My dear lord,
+/ My dear lord,
 You know the fiery quality of the duke;
 How unremoveable and fix'd he is
-In his own course.
+In his own course. /

 **KING LEAR**
+/ Vengeance! plague! death! confusion!
 Fiery? what quality?
 Why, Gloucester, Gloucester,
-I'ld speak with the Duke of Cornwall and his wife.
+I'd speak with the Duke of Cornwall and his wife.

 **GLOUCESTER**
 Well, my good lord, I have inform'd them so.